Estimated reading time: 5 minutes

 You can find out more information about the roles and duties of governing boards, and advice on the skills, knowledge and behaviours they need to be effective on the government website.

 As a governor, you should receive safeguarding training.
 We offer the following courses:

 - Safeguarding in Education – An online course designed for all school staff which covers safeguarding duties, online safety and Prevent duty.

-- Further Child Protection – An online course designed for the Designated Safeguarding Lead and Deputy.
+- Designated Safeguarding Lead Training – An online course designed for the Designated Safeguarding Lead and Deputy.
 This course is taken in addition to the Safeguarding in Education course and includes information about processes and procedures, legislation, handling allegations and making referrals etc.